ParaCoToUl/noarr-structures/docs_check/Readme.md

 }
 ```

-The latter file looks roughly like this:
+The namespace-level file (used for templates) looks roughly like this:

 ```cpp
 namespace ... {